 continuously strive for personal and social growth.
 This experience in particular has encouraged me to tackle challenges head-on, realizing that the lessons learned from failure will propel me towards my aspirations and enable me to create a positive lasting difference in the world.
 Through my active involvement, I have not only acquired practical skills and expertise but have also developed an unwavering sense of empathy, resilience, and an unyielding dedication to community service.
 This transformative experience has fortified my resolve to pursue higher education and fervently engage in initiatives that foster equitable access to quality education for marginalized communities.

-Through self introspection, I came to understand that failure is not an indication of incompetence or inadequacy, yet an integral part of a learning process which yields a greater outcome.
+Through self-introspection, I came to understand that failure is not an indication of incompetence or inadequacy, yet an integral part of a learning process which yields a greater outcome.
 Each setback presented an opportunity for self-introspection, fueling personal growth.
 Embracing failure serves as a stepping stone for success, allowing me to overcome my fear and embrace new challenges with a sense of courage and determination.
 Now, I approach opportunities with a newfound sense of enthusiasm, embracing possibilities of failure as an opportunity for growth.
 I am no longer paralyzed by the fear of falling short but rather motivated by the prospect of continuous learning and self-improvement.
 Acknowledging the need for failure has empowered me to take bold steps, pursue ambitious goals, and discover my true potential.

+Dear Fadhil,

+This is a good start for your essay.
+Learning from failure to achieve success is a strong topic with a lot of potential for an engaging, relatable essay.
+However, I have several suggestions on how you could improve your structure, as listed below.

+First, remember – the goal here is to retell a story that showcases your personal growth.
+It’s better to focus on a single story (for example, your CAS Camp Garut project), and to take the reader step-by-step through this story, by structuring it as follows:

+Set up your background —> this usually makes up your first paragraph.
+Tell us about who you are, your fear of failure, and the beginning of your story of personal growth (How did you approach signing up for a challenge such as CAS Camp Garut?).

+Set up the conflict or build-up —> this makes up the following paragraphs.
+Did you encounter failure during this project?
+If your whole story is about how you overcame your fear of failure, the reader will undoubtedly expect a story where you failed and bounced back.
+Think about how you want to frame this in a way that highlights your growth in your revision.

+Your personal growth, and plans for the future —> this makes up your final few paragraphs.
+What lessons did you learn through this experience?
+How will you utilize these lessons in the future?

+Second, your essay currently contains a lot of telling, and not enough showing.
+In every paragraph, you’ve repeated that “embracing failure and embracing new challenges leads to success”.
+However, you haven’t shown us exactly how you reached this conclusion.
+This lesson is better placed at the end of your essay, only after you’ve gone through your story of personal growth.

+Lastly, mind the word limit.
+If you feel like certain sentences aren’t strictly necessary to tell your story, or are repetitive, consider deleting them.
+You can use the PEEL structure for each paragraph: Point, Evidence, Explanation, Link (to next paragraph).

+Otherwise, you’re headed in a good direction so far.
+Keep it up.